-"Joy in NIcaragua."
-This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River in the mountains near Nicaragua's northern border.
-Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a cooperative of stone-carvers in San Juan de Limay.
-Fair Trade gives Jessica's family extra income to pay for her books and uniforms, enabling her to continue her studies in the local public school.
+This is Jessica YaJaira Blandón Díaz on the San Juan de Limay River near Nicaragua's northern border.
+Jessica’s father is a carver of marmolina (soapstone -a stone related to marble) and a member of a Fair Trade cooperative.
+Fair Trade gives Jessica's family income to pay for her books and uniforms, enabling her to continue her studies in the local public school.